AkshayNailwal/journal/README.md

     -> If a screen appears to be just hanged press enter two-three time to continue -> All the other in app instructions will be presented on screen

-4. Maximum users allowed are 10 ( As of what i was not sure about)
+4. Maximum users allowed are 10
 5. Maximum journals per user is 50